Ivana Popović: Parliamentarian and state secretary

 Popović received the 129th position on the SNS's Together We Can Do Everything list in the 2022 Serbian parliamentary election.
 The list won a plurality victory with 120 seats, and she was not immediately re-elected.
-She was given a new mandate on 26 October 2022 as the replacement for another party member but resigned just over a month later, on 28 November 2022.
+She briefly returned to the assembly in October 2022 as a replacement delegate before standing down the following month.

+Popović was appointed as a state secretary in Serbia's ministry of agriculture, forestry, and water management in late 2022.
+In the term that followed, she represented the ministry at various events throughout Serbia, including the "Taste of the South" event in Vlasotince and the fifteenth agricultural fair in Kruševac.
+She was appointed to a second term as state secretary after Serbia's new administration was formed in May 2024.

 Municipal politics

-Popović received the fifth position the Progressive Party's electoral list for the Krupanj municipal assembly in the 2020 Serbian local elections (which were held concurrently with the parliamentary election) and was elected when the list won a majority victory with twenty-five out of thirty-five mandates.
+Popović received the fifth position the Progressive Party's list for the Krupanj municipal assembly in the 2020 Serbian local elections (held concurrently with that year's parliamentary election) and was elected when the list won a majority victory with twenty-five out of thirty-five seats.
+Her term ended on 30 October 2023 when the assembly was dissolved for early elections.